Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QDial-c.rst

 The dial's keyboard interface is fairly simple: The left/up and right/down arrow keys adjust the dial's :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.value` by the defined :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.singleStep`, Page Up and Page Down by the defined :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.pageStep`, and the Home and End keys set the value to the defined :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.minimum` and :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.maximum` values.

-If you are using the mouse wheel to adjust the dial, the increment value is determined by the lesser value of :sip:ref:`~PyQt6.QtWidgets.QApplication.wheelScrollLines` multipled by :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.singleStep`, and :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.pageStep`.
+If you are using the mouse wheel to adjust the dial, the increment value is determined by the lesser value of :sip:ref:`~PyQt6.QtWidgets.QApplication.wheelScrollLines` multiplied by :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.singleStep`, and :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.pageStep`.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QScrollBar`, :sip:ref:`~PyQt6.QtWidgets.QSpinBox`, :sip:ref:`~PyQt6.QtWidgets.QSlider`, `GUI Design Handbook: Slider <https://doc.qt.io/qt-6/guibooks.html#fowler>`_, `Sliders Example <https://doc.qt.io/qt-6/qtwidgets-widgets-sliders-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QScrollBar`, :sip:ref:`~PyQt6.QtWidgets.QSpinBox`, :sip:ref:`~PyQt6.QtWidgets.QSlider`, `Sliders Example <https://doc.qt.io/qt-6/qtwidgets-widgets-sliders-example.html>`_.